 B.A., Haverford College; Ph.D., Yale University

-I enjoy sports, food, and travel, the latter especially when it involves events and activities related to sports and food.
+Beyond campus, I enjoy food, sports, and travel, the latter especially when it involves activities related to food or sports.